Al-Bayan (radio station)

 Al-Bayan (البيان) is the Islamic State's official radio station, based in Iraq, owned and operated by the Islamic State, which broadcast at 92.5 on the FM dial.
 The station aired a news-talk format and broadcasts in the Arabic, Kurdish, English, French, and Russian languages.

-Originating from Mosul, al-Bayan programs were credited with being "highly professional and slickly produced" and were sometimes compared to NPR and the BBC for tone and quality.
-Al-Bayan's reporting on ISIS military operations had been referenced by the Associated Press and The Washington Post.
-The station stopped broadcasts after ISIS lost most of its bases in Iraq and Syria.
+Originating from Mosul, Al-Bayan programs were credited with being "highly professional and slickly produced" and were sometimes compared to NPR and the BBC for tone and quality.
+Al-Bayan's reporting on IS military operations had been referenced by the Associated Press and The Washington Post.
+The station stopped broadcasting after IS lost most of its bases in Iraq and Syria and after the radio station was destroyed by an air raid.

 Broadcasts by IS resumed later from Sirte, Libya under the station name "Radio Al-Tawheed".

 Beginnings

 The first broadcast of Al-Bayan Radio was launched in late 2014, which initially provided newscasts, then some other programs were added in April 2015.
-The station offered a wide range of programming including nasheed, Quran recitations, speeches, Fiqh, language instruction, and interview shows, interspersed with regular news bulletins and field reports from al-Bayan correspondents in Iraq and Syria.
+The station offered a wide range of programming including nasheed, Quran recitations, speeches, Fiqh, language instruction, and interview shows, interspersed with regular news bulletins and field reports from Al-Bayan correspondents in Iraq and Syria.
 English-language news bulletins were delivered by an American-accented, male newsreader and datelines are read in the Islamic calendar.

 Android application

-In early 2016, Al-Bayan released a Android application, they uploaded the APK file on the Internet Archive and onion websites since you couldn't download the app on the Google Play Store.
+In early 2016, Al-Bayan released an Android application, they uploaded the APK file on the Internet Archive and onion websites since the app could not be downloaded on the Google Play Store.
 They spread the app through social media like Twitter, Facebook, and Telegram.